-ALGS is a rare, life-threatening, multisystem disease that presents in childhood with a range of clinical manifestations, and occurs due to mutations in two genes associated with the Notch signalling pathway: JAG1 (occurring in 89-94% of cases) and NOTCH2 (in up to 4% of cases).^{13,30,31} These mutations can result in a variety of clinical manifestations, including chronic
+ALGS is a rare, life-threatening, multisystem disease that presents in childhood with a range of clinical manifestations, and occurs due to mutations in two genes associated with the Notch signalling pathway: JAG1 (occurring in 89-94% of cases) and NOTCH2 (in up to 4% of cases).
+These mutations can result in a variety of clinical manifestations, including chronic

-The cholestatic pruritus associated with ALGS is often referred to as the most severe of any liver disease, negatively impacting quality of life, and is a leading cause of liver transplantation in these patients.3 Data from the multicentre GALA Study Group showed that only 41% of 911 participants with ALGS reached adulthood with their native liver;14 similar patterns were seen in the ChiLDReN Network study, which showed a TFS probability rate of only 24%.13 Those who receive a liver transplant can benefit from improvements in growth and resolution of pruritus;34-36 however, despite liver transplantation being an effective therapy for a range of chronic liver diseases in children, it can result in a number of potentially fatal or long-term complications such as graft rejection and failure, hypertension, and chronic renal impairment, with a 5-year mortality rate of 11.6%.^{37,38} Post-transplant immunosuppression increases the risk of infections and malignant complications;39-41 it can result in significant burden for children and their caregivers, particularly when accounting for the prolonged post-transplant survival of children, who require immunosuppression throughout their lives.^{42,43}
+The cholestatic pruritus associated with ALGS is often referred to as the most severe of any liver disease, negatively impacting quality of life, and is a leading cause of liver transplantation in these patients.
+Data from the multicentre GALA Study Group showed that only 41% of 911 participants with ALGS reached adulthood with their native liver;14 similar patterns were seen in the ChiLDReN Network study, which showed a TFS probability rate of only 24%.
+Those who receive a liver transplant can benefit from improvements in growth and resolution of pruritus;34-36 however, despite liver transplantation being an effective therapy for a range of chronic liver diseases in children, it can result in a number of potentially fatal or long-term complications such as graft rejection and failure, hypertension, and chronic renal impairment, with a 5-year mortality rate of 11.6%.
+Post-transplant immunosuppression increases the risk of infections and malignant complications;39-41 it can result in significant burden for children and their caregivers, particularly when accounting for the prolonged post-transplant survival of children, who require immunosuppression throughout their lives.
+42,43

-Ebel went on to discuss the utilisation of maralixibat in the Phase IIb ICONIC trial, a study with a 4-week double-blind, placebo-controlled, randomised drug withdrawal period (RWD) in participants with ALGS.44 The study enrolled 31 children, and maralixibat was administered according to a dose escalation schedule over 6 weeks of treatment to a final dose of 380 μ g/kg, in which participants were able to increase to twice-daily dosing after Week 100.26 secondary endpoint, assessed using observer-(ItchRO[Obs]). patient- (ltchRO[Pt]), and clinician-rated (Clinician Scratch Scale [CSS]) scales.26 Ebel demonstrated that significant and sustained improvements were seen in pruritus following maralixibat treatment, with 84% achieving a clinically meaningful decrease in ItchRO scores (≥1 point reduction during the 48-week period; Figure 2).
+Ebel went on to discuss the utilisation of maralixibat in the Phase IIb ICONIC trial, a study with a 4-week double-blind, placebo-controlled, randomised drug withdrawal period (RWD) in participants with ALGS.
+The study enrolled 31 children, and maralixibat was administered according to a dose escalation schedule over 6 weeks of treatment to a final dose of 380 $\mu$ g/kg, in which participants were able to increase to twice-daily dosing after Week 100.

+The primary endpoint was mean change in fasting sBA levels from Weeks 18-22, and pruritus manifestation was explored as a secondary endpoint, assessed using observer-(ItchRO[Obs]). patient- (ItchRO[Pt]), clinician-rated (Clinician Scratch Scale [CSS]) scales.26 Ebel demonstrated that significant and sustained improvements were seen in pruritus following maralixibat treatment. with 84% achieving a clinically meaningful decrease in ItchRO scores (≥1 point reduction during the 48-week period; Figure 2).
 The impact of maralixibat was highlighted during the RWD from Week 18 to Week 22.
-After significant reductions in sBA from baseline to Week 18 (-88 μmol/L) for both the placebo (n=16) and maralixibat groups (n=13), the maralixibat group maintained this significant sBA reduction during the RWD, whilst the placebo group had a return of sBA levels close to baseline.26 When maralixibat treatment was resumed following the end of the RWD, decreases in pruritus measures and sBA levels were maintained long-term until Week 204.26 Further investigation demonstrated that reductions in pruritus intensity significantly correlated with reductions in sBA levels (r=0.47; p=0.012), as well as reductions in CSS scores following maralixibat treatment.^{26,45}
+After significant reductions in sBA from baseline to Week 18 (-88 μmol/L) for both the placebo (n=16) and maralixibat groups (n=13), the maralixibat group maintained this significant sBA reduction during the RWD, whilst the placebo group had a return of sBA levels close to baseline.
+When maralixibat treatment was resumed following the end of the RWD, decreases in pruritus measures and sBA levels were maintained long-term until Week 204.26 Further investigation demonstrated that reductions in pruritus intensity significantly correlated with reductions in sBA levels (r=0.47; p=0.012), as well as reductions in CSS scores following maralixibat treatment.26,45